Joseph Osterman: Marine career

-His joint assignments include the International Security Assistance Force Joint Command Deputy Chief of Staff of Operations, Afghanistan, and as Instructor and Chief of Staff at the NATO School, Oberammergau, Germany.
-As a brigadier general, Osterman served as commanding general of the Marine Corps Recruiting Command from 2011-2012.
-As a major general, Osterman assumed command of Marine Corps Forces Special Operations Command in August 2014 till August 2016.
+Osterman's joint assignments include the International Security Assistance Force Joint Command Deputy Chief of Staff of Operations, Afghanistan, and as Instructor and Chief of Staff at the NATO School, Oberammergau, Germany.
+As a brigadier general, Osterman served as commanding general of the Marine Corps Recruiting Command from 2011 to 2012.
+As a major general, Osterman assumed command of Marine Corps Forces Special Operations Command in August 2014 to August 2016.
 Upon promotion to lieutenant general, Osterman served as Deputy Commander of the United States Special Operations Command, MacDill Air Force Base, Florida.
 Osterman's final assignment before retirement was Commanding General, I Marine Expeditionary Force from July 2018 to 31 July 2020.

 Post-retirement

-In June 2022, Osterman was among five senior Marine and Navy officers who were censured by Secretary of the Navy Carlos Del Toro for failing to prevent the July 2020 AAV sinking incident that killed eight Marines and one Navy sailor.
+In June 2022, Osterman was among five senior Marine and Navy officers who were censured by Secretary of the Navy Carlos Del Toro for failing to prevent the July 2020 AAV sinking incident that killed eight marines and one navy sailor.